 So basically we do a lot of training for owners with multi-pups and the question always arises on what is the best way to do this?

 Remember pups need separate training time just like people each learns somethings faster than others.
 You should not expect your pups to learn at the same pace.
 Some require a lot more time than others but they can all end up in the same place!

 The example I give everyone is you have 2+ pups standing in front of you and you tell them to sit.
 One sits, so what do you do?
 You say sit again!
 When pups are not excellent at their commands this just confuses the one that did the right thing.

 So while pups are going through our training we ask that each gets a half hour of reinforcement a day.
 Lots of clients practice more, some less (you know who you are) but adding a 2nd dog just adds more work.

 I will give you the pros and cons you can decide which of the following work’s best for you.

 Here are 3 ways owners do our training with multiple dogs:

-3. 4 Lessons with One, Then 4 Lessons with the Other- (My Recommendation) (Least Chosen:-) No matter if you have time or not your have twice as much time if you train one at a time.
-All your concentration in to one thing at a time!
+3. 4 Lessons with One, Then 4 Lessons with the Other- (My Recommendation) (Least Chosen:-) No matter if you have time or not you have twice as much time if you train one at a time.
+All your concentration into one thing at a time!
 I find that pups almost always come out more advanced with this option.